-Amount charged 375.00 USD
+Amount charged 400.00 USD

-Horses not withdrawn from Entry System or "scratched" in show office by last substitution date will be charged "No-Show Fee" as stated above.
+Accepted horses withdrawn from Entry System or "scratched" in show office after 2/4/24 4 pm but before Last subtitution date will be charged "No-Show Fee" as stated above.
+Horses withdrawn after this may be subject to the full FEI fee.